 In 1947, Luscombe Airplane Corp., realizing the true importance of the budding organization, surveyed Flying Farmers, and based on their comments, designed the Silvaire, a four-place, all-metal aircraft that promised to fulfill farmers and ranchers' needs and desires.
 During this same period, Stinson created its "Flying Station Wagon" and dealers offered members free flight instruction.
 The 1948 Ryan Navion, with its rugged exterior and removable seats that made more room for cargo, was advertised in the association magazine as "the plane you said you wanted."
 Cessna Aircraft courted the association too.
 Farming is big business... use business' newest tool!" read a 1948 ad explaining the benefits of owning a Cessna 190 or 195

 The NFFA, and later the IFF, maintained close ties with many of the aircraft companies and aviation manufacturers.
 Companies that manufactured agricultural products also hopped on the Flying Farmer bandwagon.
 As the association grew businesses vied to fund scholarships, give away door prizes, and sponsor a variety of Flying Farmer events.
 Then in 1977, as the IFF's membership peaked at about 11,000, the farming economy began a downward spiral.
 Within a matter of years the general aviation economy was hit by increased fuel and operating costs, more restrictive federal regulations on maintenance and operation, and manufacturers' product liability litigation.
 Flying Farmers, individually and as an association, found themselves in the midst of an economic storm.

-The continued support of companies makes the IFF's sky appear a few shades bluer.
 But what has chased the storm clouds away are the dedication and commitment of so many Flying Farmers who take pride in the past but set their sights on the future.